bhofmei/jbplugin-screenshot/README.md

 **Note:** Due to the nature of URL-encoded screenshots, default track configurations will be used unless overriden by settings selected in this dialog box.
 Locally added tracks, such as combination tracks, will not be included.

 ##Support for Additional Plugins
-This plugin includes support for the MethylationPlugin \(available at (https://github.com/bhofmei/jbplugin-methylation)\).
+This plugin includes support for the [MethylationPlugin](https://github.com/bhofmei/jbplugin-methylation).

 Future support will be added for SmallRNAPlugin and SeqViewPlugin by the same author.

 ##Future Improvements
-- shortcut key, particularly useful when show_menu=0
 - Add PDF format as output type
 - Track-specific settings that override the default settings -- Min/max heights